gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 any good either, I admit that, but let us earn it out."

 "Healing the worthy wounded seems a fair way to me to earn it out, as you put it" the emir observed.
-"In fact, two of my mother's---of *my* guards could use your assistance even now."
+"In fact, two of my mother's—of *my* guards could use your assistance even now."

 "Ah."
 The Karabandi nodded wisely.
 "The two the bonescuttle carved up?"